Parametric Shape Optimization using the Support Function: Support function parametrization

 Given a convex set $B$ and its support function $p$, a parametrization of $\partial B$ is given by

 where $\nabla_\tau$ represents the tangential gradient with respect to the metric in $\Bbb{S}^{d-1}$.
-Note that for this parametrization the normal of the point corresponding to $u \in \Bbb{S}^{d-1}$ is exactly $u$.
-The convexity constraint could be expressed by the fact that the principal curvatures of the surface are everywhere non-negative.
-In the following, the presentation is divided with respect to the dimension.
+Note that for this parametrization the normal to $\partial B$ at the point $x(\theta) \in \partial B$ is given by $\theta$.
+The convexity constraint can be expressed by the fact that the principal curvatures of the surface are everywhere non-negative.
+In the following, the aspects related to convexity are detailed and the presentation is divided with respect to the dimension.